CONNECT-platform/inter-auth-spec/SECURITY.md

 ## Secure Communication

-a secure communication channel between arbitrary parties within a specific **network** is assumed, i.e. parties within the network:
+a secure communication channel between arbitrary parties within a specific **network** is REQUIRED, i.e. parties within the network:

 - MUST be able to verify the claimed origin of an incoming message,
 - MUST be able to ascertain that outgoing messages intended for specific recipients are received by said recipients
 - MUST be able to ascertain that only the intended recipients of an outgoing message can obtain the contents of the message.

-implementation MUST provide such mechanism between arbitrary parties, though it CAN utilize different technologies and strategies based on parties involved.
+implementation MUST provide such mechanism between arbitrary parties, though it MAY utilize different technologies and strategies based on parties involved.

 ### Standard Implementation